 Principles we adhere to

-At eBOS Technologies Limited, we are committed to and adhering to the following principles of processing personal data in accordance with Article 5 of the Regulation.
+At eBOS Technologies Limited, we are committed and adhere to the following principles of personal data processing in accordance with Article 5 of the Regulation.
 The personal data is:

 - processed lawfully, fairly and in a transparent manner in relation to the data subject (principle of ‘lawfulness, fairness and transparency’);